Defending the Commons

 • In 2010 I was the Green Party candidate for Cook County Board President and ran on a platform of reform, innovation and social justice.
 One of my positions was to work for the abolition of Tax Increment Finance Districts in Cook County.
 I established a separate web site to explain how these billion dollar rip-offs work.

 • Over the past few years I’ve written and spoken extensively on the need to monitor and stop the push to privatize public space, services and assets.
-Here is a presentation I gave at the Chicago HQ of the Service Employees International Union on June 23, 2012.
+Here is a presentation I gave at the Chicago HQ of the Service Employees International Union in 2013.

 Leave a Reply